kkpezesh/systemd-mc/README.md

 Configure server.properties
 * use [Minecraft wiki - Server.properties](https://minecraft.wiki/w/Server.properties) for a thorough description of each field
-* ex: set difficulty to hard, server-port to 444
+* ex: set difficulty to hard, server-port to 7000

 ### systemd Service Setup
 Setup minecraft systemd service
-* copy/paste using the minecraft.service file in this repo
+* copy/paste using the `minecraft.service` file in this repo
 * set ExecStart to match your JVM tuning in the previous setps

 ```